scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 ## Form validation and error handling

 When errors do happen, these should be reported back to the user as clear and specific instructions to help them correct the issues.
+Show an [error summary](/components/error-summary/) listing all of the errors at the top of the form, and individual [error messages](/components/error-message/) on each form field that needs to be corrected.

 ## Optional and required questions